Biomechanics represents the broad interplay between mechanics and biological systems.

 - Sustaining Members shall be organizations or individuals with a concerned interest in and demonstrated support of the activities of the Society.

 Section 2.
 After the first general meeting, application for membership in the Society must be made in writing, be supported by at least two members of the Society, and be approved by the Executive Board.
-Each applicant for membership in the Society shall categorize himself/herself into one of the following disciplinary categories according to his/her primary interest:
+For students, only one of the two supporting members can be a student member.
+For all other membership categories, both supporting members must be Regular, Charter, or Emeritus members.
+Applicants for membership in the Society shall categorize themselves into one of the following disciplinary categories according to their primary interest:

 - biological sciences

 - health sciences